SylviaOkeke/SylviaOkeke/README.md

 ## Hello 👋

-I'm Sylvia Okeke, an aspiring data analyst with experience in sales, tourism and logistics💰.
+I'm Sylvia Okeke, an aspiring data analyst with experience in sales, finance, tourism and logistics💰.

 Fascinated by the impact of data on business operations, I'm retraining as a data analyst.
 And am enjoying every second of the path I chose.
 I hope to blend my newfound data analysis skills with existing business knowledge to bring unique insights into any future role I find myself in.